dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ## 5. Composing Reliable Workflows

-Next, we want to make our app **reliable**: guarantee that it inserts exactly one database record per guestbook signature, even if stopped and restarted.
+Next, we want to make our app **reliable**: guarantee that it inserts exactly one database record per guestbook signature, even if interrupted or restarted.
 DBOS makes this easy with [workflows](../tutorials/workflow-tutorial.md).
 To see them in action, change your `src/operations.ts` like so:

 ```javascript
 import {